 Is it Safe?

-When taken by mouth: Casein peptides are LIKELY SAFE when consumed in the diet appropriately.
-Side effects are not common.
+When taken by mouth: Casein peptides are likely safe when consumed appropriately.
+They're usually well-tolerated.

 Special Precautions & Warnings: